19829984/19829984.github.io/_posts/2023-7-10-GeonodeOutline3.6.md

 **2c.** What is mathematically correct isn't necessarily what we want.
 Often, you'd want objects far away to have thinner lines, or have a line taper as it stretches into space.
 Thus, we must attenuate the value we computed in step **2a**.

 Intuitively, we would scale the values down based on its distance from the camera; we can use the previously computed length to viewplane value.
 However, this is pure linear Z value, meaning that if it's re-mapped to 0-1, most of its values will lie on the upper range.
 Similar to how we must transform a Z buffer into a non-linear depth buffer, we must do the same here.
-Then we can attenuate it with a power factor, use map range to map a minimum value for the outline, and finally multiply it with the value from step **2a**.
+Then we can attenuate it with a power factor, use map range to map a minimum value and maximum value for the outline, and finally multiply it with the value from step **2a**.

 ![Attenuation and G Vector](/assets/geonode_outline/images/2c_attenuation_3.6.png)